zxh19890103/singhi.io/_posts/2024-03-01-this-mood-en.md

 I looked through the slit in the curtains, gazing outside at the pitch-black surroundings with only scattered lights.
 Of course, most people working wouldn't finish so early.
 Nevertheless, the scene remained the same, monotonous and boring.
 I casually noticed a young girl in the opposite building's kitchen, and my thoughts began to drift again.

 Why did I end up in this situation?
 How many nights have I asked myself this question?
 Is it because I didn't pursue a normal family life?
 Is there a significant problem with my personality that makes me unsuitable for marriage?
-Or is it that I can't afford to get married due to economic issues?
+Or is it that I can't afford to get married due to financial issues?
 I don't know.

 But deep down, I don't oppose love.
 On the contrary, I yearn for it.